TOP

 Carrying for Society and Developing Local Area

 THSRC has been operating for over a decade, providing convenient transportation services that promote intercity exchanges and activate local industry development.
 In addition to fulfilling our responsibilities in the travel industry, THSRC has also invested in the social welfare sector, aiming to contribute to society through our corporate influence and fulfill our responsibility as a social citizen.
+In 2024, we invested nearly NT$27 million in sponsorships for various social welfare activities to promote co-prosperity in Taiwan.

 Enhancing Arts and Culture